odpi/egeria/Content-Organization.md

 The Egeria content is organized into the following modules:

 * **[developer-resources](developer-resources)** - contains useful files and documentation for an Egeria developer.
+* **[open-metadata-conformance-suite](open-metadata-conformance-suite)** - implementation of the tests that determine if a vendor or open source technology is compliant with the open metadata and governance standards.
+* **[open-metadata-distribution](open-metadata-distribution)** - contains scripts to extract the completed artifacts from the other modules and stores them together to make it easy to find them.
 * **[open-metadata-implementation](open-metadata-implementation)** - implementation of standards, frameworks and connectors.
   * **[access-services](open-metadata-implementation/access-services)** - domain specific APIs known as the Open Metadata Access Services (OMAS).
     * **[asset-catalog](open-metadata-implementation/access-services/asset-catalog)** - search for assets.